 Cycling Medieval Towns in Costa Brava And The Pyrenees

 Els Jardins – right at the foot of the bridge Pont Vell.
 Simple rooms with local breakfast and very friendly staff.

-12. Santa Pau
+Santa Pau

 Once upon a time…

-A quintessential medieval gem with a castle, stone walls, a central square and a Gothic church embraced by vast valleys.
+A quintessential medieval gem with a castle, stone walls, a central square, and a Gothic church embraced by vast valleys.

-We suggest exploring it on foot whilst parking the bike in the center as some alleys are steep and narrow.
+Explore it on foot whilst parking the bike in the center as some alleys are steep and narrow.

+Cycling Medieval Towns in Costa Brava And The Pyrenees